 Air Sinai was an Egyptian airline based in Cairo that operated scheduled passenger services from its airport hub at Cairo International Airport (CAI).
 Air Sinai primarily operated services between Egypt and Israel and had connected the two countries for over 35 years.
 Air Sinai flew a service between Cairo International Airport (CAI) and Ben Gurion International Airport (TLV), Tel Aviv, four times a week using two unmarked Embraer ERJ-170 aircraft which it wet-leased from its parent company, EgyptAir.

 Originally, Air Sinai operated as its own company, flying one scheduled service between Cairo and Tel Aviv — a route that EgyptAir was unable to operate due to political reasons.
-For years, Air Sinai used either a Boeing 737-200, Fokker F27 Friendship, and later a Boeing 707-320C aircraft to carry passengers.
+For years, Air Sinai had used either a Boeing 737-200, Fokker F27 Friendship, and later a Boeing 707-320C aircraft to carry passengers.
 In 2002, Air Sinai terminated operations as its own airline and began operating as a paper airline for EgyptAir.
-Air Sinai leases all of its aircraft from EgyptAir and the aircraft doesn't feature any markings identifying Air Sinai nor Egypt Air.
+Air Sinai leased all of its aircraft from EgyptAir, and the aircraft didn't feature any markings identifying Air Sinai nor Egypt Air.

 Passengers flying with Air Sinai are entitled to one item of free carry-on baggage per person.
 The baggage must be no heavier than 8kg and must not exceed the dimensions of 55 x 35 x 25 cm.

 Passengers flying with Air Sinai are entitled to one item of free checked baggage.
 The baggage must be no heavier than 20kg in weight and must not exceed the overall dimensions of 158 cm.
 If travelling in the airlines premium cabin then this increases to 2 pieces.